archermarx/archermarx.github.io/files/cv.typ

             [
             - Applying high-performance, GPU-accelerated computing to kinetic simulations of low-temperature plasma devices.
             - Developing predictive engineering models of Hall thrusters as part of the NASA's Joint Advanced Propulsion Institute (JANUS).
-            - Pursuing tensor-based data-compression methods for kinetic plasma simulations.
+            - Pursuing generative modeling techniques to accelerate closure modeling and to solve inverse problems for Hall thrusters.
             ],
             []
     ))